ycpcs/cs481-fall2018-101/assign/assign02.md

 # Team meeting

-In addition to the individual meetings, we will generally meet with each group as a whole to discuss overall progress.
+In addition to the individual meetings, overall project progress will be discussed in a brief meeting with the whole team.

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---